pallavsen007/pallavsen007.github.io/about.md

 title: About
 ---

+## My name is Pallav Sengupta and I am currently pursuing my PhD under the supervison of Dr. Priyadarshi Satpati
-Graduate Student studying protein ligand binding including drug design.
+## my research focuses on studying protein ligand binding including drug design.
 Learning and plying the tools of the trade!